-Praise begins with frequent use of encouraging language and gestures, both in lessons and around the school.
+Staff will make frequent use of encouraging language and gestures, both in lessons and around the school.
 Positive behaviour will be recognised and positively rewarded.

-A formal system of rewards (GOALs) is in place to recognise and congratulate students across the school.
-The GOALs system is a cumulative method for rewarding student achievement in all subject areas.
+A formal system of rewards 'A points' is in place to recognise and congratulate students across the school.
+The A points system is a cumulative method for rewarding student achievement in all subject areas.
 The outcomes of the system focus on celebrating individual student success.
-GOALs competitions will run throughout the year by year group.
+'A points' competitions will run throughout the year by year group.

-GOALs should not be given for behaviour or for doing what is expected of all students e.g. following school rules.
-Rewards should be given for:
+A points should not be given for behaviour or for doing what is expected of all students e.g. following school rules.
+Rewards should be given for behaviour that fit with the A grade category in the Attitude to Learning Grid: